rticseto/iml_tensorflow_keras_workshop/README.md

 # IML TensorFlow and Keras Workshop

-This repository holds the slides and notebooks of the IML TensorFlow and Keras workshop held at the 2nd IML workshop.
+Branch based on the IML TensorFlow and Keras workshop held at the 2nd IML workshop.

 The workshop has these parts: